bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `TP` prints the current zero order and first order phase correction values as informational messages.
 ## TPPI
-Convert TPP`-format FID to complex FID
+Convert TPPI-format FID to complex FID

 Category: Foreign

 Format: `TPPI`

-Prerequisites: Time domain data in processing buffer 1 (TIME)
+Prerequisites: Time domain data in visible processing buffer (TIME)

 Description:
 `TPPI` converts a TPPI-format FID to a complex FID.
+This process uses only the real data in the visible processing buffer.
+It treats every other point starting with point 1 as the real data and every other point starting with point 2 as the imaginary data.
+As a result the size of the visible processing buffer will be reduced by a factor of two.
+Additionally, after combining the data into complex numbers every other point starting with point 2 is negated.
 ## TSET
 Set heater set-point temperature